Click on these links to go to other pagesShow menu

 Until the end of the 18th Century the prevailing language was the Gaelic.
 Kildermorie is documented as Cille Mhuire, Cille Mhoire and Cille Moire, all derivatives of the name of the Roman Catholic chapel which was dedicated to the Virgin Mary, and which gives the glen its name.
 Within the last two centuries it appears in legal and other documents as Gildermorry, Gildermorrie and Gildermorie.

-To understand the history of Kildermorie it is also necessary to know that its fate for several centuries was tied into the neighbouring estates of Novar, Ardross and Wyvis, as numerous dispositions of land between the various landowners testify.
+For several centuries, the fate of Kildermorie was linked to the neighbouring estates of Novar (the Munro family), Ardross and Wyvis, as numerous dispositions of land between the owners testify.

 In 1885 the neighbouring deer forest of Ben Wyvis was purchased by 'Mr Walter Shoolbred of Tottenham Court Road', who was to play an important role at Kildermorie.
-James Shoolbred and Company began business in the 1820s in Tottenham Court road as drapers and built up the company to become one of London's first department stores.
-According to the Pictorial Dictionary of British 19th Century Furniture Design, Tottenham Court Road 'had two large shops, Shoolbreds and Heals which were distinguished for the high quality of their furniture, making much of it themselves and employing professional designers'.
+James Shoolbred and Company began business in the 1820s in Tottenham Court Road as drapers and built up the company to become one of London's first department stores.
 Shoolbred's trade extended into other lines, but it was not until about 1870 that they branched out into the furniture trade as cabinet manufacturers.

 Shoolbreds were among the royal appointees in the mid-1880s, which perhaps explains why Walter Shoolbred was targeted by 'Mr Punch'